kmushegi/connect4/nqueens/readme.txt

 *Note: SMART-START and FIRST-BETTER are variations on the BASIC algorithm.

-The output will print the initial board, the final board, whether or not a solution was found, and if so, the run time and number of steps it took to find the solution.
+The output will print the initial board on N-Queens, the final board of N-Queens after ALGO_TYPE is run, whether or not a solution was found, and if so, the run time and number of steps it took to find the solution.

 In the aqueens.cpp file, here are the line numbers where the respective variations can be found:
 1) BASIC: line 216 @ minConflictsRandom()**
 2) GREEDY: line 135 @ minConflictsGreedy()**
-3) RANDOM: line 216 @ randomOrMinConflicts()**
+3) RANDOM: line 295 @ randomOrMinConflicts()**
-4) SMART-START: [running basic algorithm but board initialized at line 367 placeQueensSmartStart()]
+4) SMART-START: [running basic algorithm but board initialized at line 439 placeQueensSmartStart() which references the function placeQueensSmartStart at line 366]
-5) FIRST-BETTER: Boolean variable firstBetter set based on command line input and used at line 244 & line 257 in minConflictsRandom() function**
+5) FIRST-BETTER: Boolean variable firstBetter set based on command line input and used at line 244 & line 257 in minConflictsRandom() function; set by user at line 446**

-**All algorithms besides smart-start use line 343 placeQueensRandom() to initialize board.
+**All algorithms besides SMART-START use function at line 349 placeQueensRandom(), called at line 441, to initialize board.

-NOTE: In the main() function beginning at line 403, user input is taken and the aforementioned functions are called accordingly.
+NOTE: In the main() function beginning at line 423, user input is taken and the aforementioned functions are called accordingly.